Colchester Institute Skip To Main Content

 What can the bursary fund pay for?

-**Important: The college support fund will not make any reimbursements for items purchased by you prior to your form being assessed, unless authorised by the Student Services Manager.**
+**Important: The college support fund will not make any reimbursements for items purchased by you prior to your form being assessed, unless authorised by the Head of Student Services.**

 Payment by BACS

 Where a payment is made by BACS, the student MUST provide receipts for items purchased, as these are required for audit purposes.
-Failure to produce receipts may result in the student being asked to return the BACS payment and may also affect future funding
+Failure to produce receipts may result in the student being asked to return the BACS payment and may also affect future funding.
+Also, BACS payments are available to unaccompanied asylum-seeking child (UASC) for transport support when no other options are available.

 • Books – the fund will make a contribution towards the cost of books confirmed by your tutor as essential for your course.
 Payment may be made by either BACS payment into your bank account or if course books are available through the CI on-line store, we will make the on-line store payment on your behalf.